Hermine Bosetti

-Hermine Bosetti née von Flick (28 September 1875, Vienna – 1 May 1936, Hohenrain or Munich), was a German coloratura soprano.
+Hermine Bosetti married von Flick (28 September 1875, Vienna – 1 May 1936, Höhenrain near Lake Starnberg), was an Austrian coloratura soprano.

-Bosetti sang her debut in Wiesbaden (1898) as "Ännchen" in Der Freischütz.
-In 1900, she was a member of the Vienna State Opera and from 1901 until 1924 she was a star singer with the Bavarian State Opera.
+Bosetti made her debut in Wiesbaden (1898) as "Ännchen" in Der Freischütz.
+In 1900, she became a member of the Vienna State Opera and from 1901 until 1924 she was a star singer with the Bavarian State Opera.
 In 1903, she sang the role of "Colombina" in the first performance of Le donne curiose (Ermanno Wolf-Ferrari).
 She appeared in most of the German opera houses as well as in the Netherlands, Belgium, London, and Russia.
-In 1908, she sang in Vienna as a guest in roles such as "The Queen of the Night" and "Marguerite de Valois".
-She recorded for G&T Recordings, Odeon, and Gramophone.
+In 1905 she was appointed Kammersängerin.
+In 1908, she sang roles such as "The Queen of the Night" (Die Zauberflöte) and "Marguerite de Valois" (Les Huguenots) as a guest artist in Vienna.

+She recorded for G&T/Gramophone and Odeon.

-She taught at the Hoch Conservatory in Frankfurt am Main from 1926 to 1928.
+She taught at the Hoch Conservatory in Frankfurt am Main from 1925 to 1930.
 Among her students were Marcia Van Dresser and Adele Kern.

 In 1913, she became the face of Aok products in Germany in their advertising, claiming "I have used Aok soap for years".